How Do You Remove Odor From Clothes

 Best for: Musty or damp-smelling clothes

-Why it works: Baking soda is known for its natural odor-absorbing properties.
+Baking soda is recognized for its natural ability to absorb odors.
 It effectively absorbs and neutralizes odor molecules, leaving your fabric smelling fresh.

 Best for: Quick freshness before wearing